rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel.md

 To log in to the Rackspace Cloud with multi-factor authentication

-1. Log in to the [Rackspace Cloud Control Panel](https://mycloud.rackspace.com/) with your user name and password.
+1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com) with your user name and password.

+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

     If you account is configured to use multi-factor authentication with an SMS device, the Rackspace Cloud Identity service sends an SMS